nottrobin/maas-docs/en/installconfig-rack.md

 Unless the software on this machine is removed, rebooting it will cause the machine to re-instate itself as a rack controller.
 This behaviour may change with future versions of MAAS.
 [/note]

-## Region/Rack/Machine communication and high-availability environments
+<h2 id="heading--regionrackmachine-communication-and-high-availability-environments">Region/Rack/Machine communication and high-availability environments</h2>

 Please see [Communication](intro-communication.md) for more information about how rack controllers communicate with region controllers and machines as well as how to use rack controllers in an HA environment.